NASA-AMMOS/aerie-docs/docs/planning/external-events/external-events-attributes.md

 }
 ```

 Note that this structure provides the full expressiveness of JSON Schema syntax, allowing users to define attributes as simple primitives or complex nested structures.
+The full meta-schema used to validate schema files can be found [here](https://github.com/NASA-AMMOS/aerie-gateway/blob/develop/src/schemas/external-event-validation-schemata.ts).